algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/managementDocuments.md

 ## Statement of work

 The statement of work is a document that defines project-specific activities, deliverables, and timelines.
 Our statement of work is [here](statementOfWork.md).

+## Weekly report

+The weekly report is a document that provides an overview of the project's progress.
+The weekly report is available [here](WeeklyReports/mainWeeklyReport.md).